jvcalderon/gist-client/README.md

         console.log(err)
     })</code></pre>

-You don need a token to get a public Gist, but if you are trying to get a private one, you need to set the token.
+You don't need a token to get a public Gist, but if you are trying to get a private one, you need to set the token.
 You can do:

 <pre><code>gistClient.setToken('YOUR_TOKEN').getOneById('GIST_ID')</code></pre>